jc782/jc782.github.io/_posts/2020-05-19-Dithered-Sticker-Art.markdown

 The colours available were set by the stickers that I could easily buy.
 ![colours](/assets/images/algoart/colours.jpg){:class="img-responsive"}

 My initial naive attempt was to reduce the resolution of the image to the target resolution and to set each pixel to be the closest colour defined by a cartesian distance in RGB space.
-The pseudo code being something like
+The pseudo-code is something like

 ```
 colours = [r1,g1,b1; r2,g2,b2]